Cold shock response: Cold shock in bacteria

 The bacteria uses the cytoplasmic membrane, RNA/DNA, and ribosomes as cold sensors in the cell, placing them in charge of monitoring the cell's temperature.
 Once these sensors send the signal that a cold shock is occurring, the bacteria will pause the majority of protein synthesis in order to redirect its focus to producing what are called cold shock proteins (Csp).
 The volume of the cold shock proteins produced will depend on the severity of the temperature decrease.
 The function of these cold shock proteins is to assist the cell in adapting to the sudden temperature change, allowing it to maintain as close to a normal level of function as possible.

 One way cold shock proteins are thought to function is by acting as nucleic acid chaperones.
 These cold shock proteins will block the formation of secondary structures in the mRNA during the cold shock, leaving the bacteria with only single strand RNA.
 Single strand is the most efficient form of RNA for the facilitation of transcription and translation.
 This will help to counteract the decreased efficiency of transcription and translation brought about by the cold shock.
 Cold shock proteins also affect the formation of hairpin structures in the RNA, blocking them from being formed.
 The function of these hairpin structures is to slow down or decrease the transcription of RNA.
 So by removing them, this will also help to increase the efficiency of transcription and translation.

 Once the initial shock of the temperature decrease has been dealt with, the production of cold shock proteins is slowly tapered off.
 Instead, other proteins are synthesized in their place as the cell continues to grow at this new lower temperature.
 However, the rate of growth seen by these bacterial cells at colder temperatures is often lower than the rates of growth they exhibit at warmer temperatures.

 Transcriptional response of Escherichia coli to cold shock

 Cold shocks cause the repression of several hundreds of genes in the bacterium E. coli.
 Many of these genes are repressed quickly after the decrease in temperature, while others are only affected several hours after this event.
-The repression mechanism is described in.
-Shortly, during cold-shocks, cellular energy levels decrease.
+The repression mechanism is described in Dash, et al. Shortly, during cold-shocks, cellular energy levels decrease.
 This hampers the efficiency by which DNA gyrases remove positive supercoils produced by transcription events, whose accumulation eventually blocks future transcription events.

 Many of the genes repressed during cold shock are involved in cell metabolism.
 By knowing the mechanism by which these genes respond, one can potentially tune it, in genetically modified bacteria, to modify at which temperature is the response to cold shock activated.
 This modification could reduce the energy costs of bioreactors.